 You get what you pay for.

 A custom-built site not using an existing theme or theme framework will cost a lot more than just $600.
-I do basic sites like this one for around $1500.
-Some smaller sites rank quite well due to the smaller code-base.
+I do basic sites like this one for around $1,500.
+Somaller sites can rank quite well due to the smaller code-base (higher site speed).

 New website client

-A lot of hyperbole has been used in this video, but some of it is very familiar.
+A lot of hyperbole has been used in this video, but some of it is way too familiar.

 I want to be #1 on Google

 Promising pole position in a Google search results page (SERP) is not realistic.
 If you want to rank #1 on the highly competitive search term “perth gardens” – you better get your wallet out.
-When your larger competitors are spending thousands per month on SEO and you have a budget of $1,000, the best that can be done is have your site’s basic SEO items in place and think about building and adding quality content to your site.
+If larger competitors are spending thousands per month on SEO and you have a yearly budget of $1,500, then you’re fighting a losing battle (check out our proven approach to ongoing seo).
+The best that can be done is have your site’s basic SEO in place and think about building and adding quality content to your site.

 I have one client who is continually number one on Google and isn’t even aware of the term SEO.
-He literally doesn’t need my tweaking because he is writing quality content for his site almost daily.
+He literally doesn’t need me tweaking his site because he is writing quality content for his website almost daily.
+He’s effectively Content Marketing without knowing it.

-If you want the best chance of rising up the ranks, you need to add content to your site regularly.
+If you want the best chance of rising up the ranks, you need to add new, fresh and original content to your site regularly.
 Luckily we know how to do this.
 It’s why other agencies employ me (Edwin) behind the scenes.

-I make use of the free versions of these:
+I make most use of free services such as these:

-Which gives me more than enough to do on sites.
+These sites gives me more than enough work to do on client sites.

 If an SEO company is using black-hat SEO techniques, or adding you to some kind of link-farm, then your ranking success will be short-lived.